How to Claim on Your Mobile Warranty / Guarantee

 What If My Claim is Unsuccessful?

-If your claim is unsuccessful you can still try to make another claim using the Consumer Rights Act (as outlined in the paragraph entitled “Option One: Don’t Make a Claim”).
+If your claim is unsuccessful you can still try to make another claim using the Consumer Rights Act (as outlined in the paragraph entitled “Option One: Don't Make a Claim”).
 This is probably your best recourse since it is most likely to be successful.
 However, you may also begin legal proceedings against the company in order to force them to honour your warranty.
-This is not advisable since it will be time consuming and expensive, and you will need to see a solicitor before beginning this process.
+This is not advisable since it's time-consuming and expensive, and you will need to see a solicitor before beginning this process.

 The Bottom Line